 Day 7 — Rovos Rail

 Breakfast is served on the train.
 Gather with fellow travelers in the observation lounge and revel in the breathtaking landscape of South Africa.
 Enjoy the distinctive character and charm of Rovos Rail’s classic, refurbished wood-paneled coaches.
 After an overview of the world-renowned diamond city of Kimberley, visit the Diamond Mine Museum and the Big Hole, one of the largest man-made excavations in the world.
 (B,L,D)

-Day 8 — Pretoria and Kruger National Park
+Day 8 — Johannesburg

 Day 9 — Thornybush Game Reserve

 Drive by deluxe motor coach to Kruger National Park and the deluxe Thornybush Game Reserve.
 Lunch will be served en route.
 After getting settled at the lodge, attend a lecture given by your Smithsonian Journeys Expert.
 (B,L,D)